 Just like we hope our children will connect with peers on the playground, we, as mothers, need mom friends, too!
 Becoming a mother for the first time is scary and new; there are so many questions to ask and so many ways to do the same thing.
 When you finally have a fourth, the products have changed and there are so many new things to browse through to make your list of must have baby products.
 Wouldn’t it be nice to ask someone who is familiar with the latest strollers or been there, done that?
+Let me add, you are not going to stroll into gymnastics or out to the soccer fields and automatically click with every mom you meet.

 These are the women who don’t need to walk a mile in your shoes to understand what you’re experiencing.
 They’re deeply familiar with similar milestones and phases, and can offer empathy, encouragement and advice as you navigate motherhood together.